The following is an older post that explains how this blog started.

 In the same way, my brothers, when I came to proclaim to you God’s secret purpose, I did not come equipped with any brilliance of speech or intellect.
 You may as well know now that it was my secret determination to concentrate entirely on Jesus Christ and the fact of his death upon the cross.
 As a matter of fact, in myself I was feeling far from strong; I was nervous and rather shaky.
 What I said and preached had none of the attractiveness of the clever mind, but it was a demonstration of the power of the Spirit!
 Plainly God’s purpose was that your faith should not rest upon man’s cleverness but upon the power of God. ~ 1 Corinthians 2:1-5 J.B.
 Phillips

-It has been a couple of years since this post was written but I still ask myself the four questions from time to time.
+It has been a few years since this post was written but I still ask myself the four questions from time to time.